Mass Shooting in St. Paul Bar Leaves 1 Dead and 14 Injured

 A shooting like this came to surprise to most, especially with the Seventh Street Truck Park Bar being in an area where shootings are very uncommon.
 University of Minnesota student Izak Hoftsad, who was at that bar the day before, said, “Hearing about it was very unexpected, especially because the bar was not in a bad area.
 The atmosphere of the place felt very normal to me.”

 The only victim to have been killed, Marquisha Wiley, was celebrating a friend’s birthday at the bar.
 According to the Ramsey County Medical Examiner, Wiley was killed by a bullet that struck her left lung and heart.
 When officers arrived at the scene, she was found barely breathing and was pronounced dead minutes later.
 Our thoughts and prayers stand with the family of friends of Marquisha Wiley.

 Eerily, Ramsey County Sheriff Bob Fletcher predicted trouble was coming at the Seventh Street Truck Park Bar during a “Live on Patrol” livestream broadcast on social media.
-“Live on Patrol” has become a mainstay of the sheriff’s tenure recently and have been wildly popular with members of the public who are concerned with the rising crime rates in the Twin Cities.
+“Live on Patrol” has become a mainstay of the sheriff’s tenure recently and has been wildly popular with members of the public who are concerned with the rising crime rates in the Twin Cities.

 “Sheriff Fletcher is doing a great job of exposing the problems in our city and showing St. Paulites what it’s like on the streets nowadays,” said Dr. Kent Kaiser, a resident of St. Paul and lecturer at the University of Minnesota.

-Sheriff Fletcher is doing a great job of exposing the problems in our city and showing St. Paulites what it’s like on the streets nowadays”
+Sheriff Fletcher is doing a great job of exposing the problems in our city and showing St. Paulites what it’s like on the streets nowadays

 — Kent Kaiser